 Seeking out craft beer in Wellington, New Zealand isn’t difficult…NZ craft beer is served at nearly every pub in the city.
-In addition to the craft beer bars in Wellington, we wanted to sample brews straight from the source – and there are a handful of city-center Wellington, NZ breweries where we could do just that.
-On-site tasting rooms – called Cellar Doors – provide a place to taste the freshest brewed beer in the city.
+In addition to the craft beer bars in Wellington, we wanted to sample brews straight from the source – and there are several of city-center Wellington, NZ breweries where we could do just that.
+On-site tasting rooms – called Cellar Doors – provide a place to taste the freshest brewed beer in Wellington.

 Wellington Brewery Tour: Craft Beer Trail

-On a mission to discover the best New Zealand beer, we used the Wellington Craft Beer Trail Map (which can be downloaded here) to help guide the way.
+On a mission to discover the best New Zealand beer, we used this Wellington Craft Beer Trail Map to help guide the way.
 With three suggested Craft Beer Trail Wellington routes, the helpful guide leads thirsty visitors to working breweries, tasting rooms and numerous establishments with craft brew on tap.

 In conjunction with the list, we used recommendations from locals (and brewers) to create our ultimate craft beer tour of Wellington.
 Rather than being rushed, we spent two weeks sampling suds from the top-rated New Zealand microbreweries.
 Visitors with less time may want to consider joining a Wellington Pub Crawl or Brewery Tour (find out more here!)

 Best Craft Beer In Wellington, New Zealand

 Our recommended list includes both NZ craft from the source and the best pubs in Wellington.
-Because we prefer drinking direct from the brewery, we have separated our list into Wellington, New Zealand Craft Breweries and Craft Beer Pubs.
-For each place listed in our craft beer guide, we include a link to the establishment on Google Maps, as well as a link to reviews.
-At the end of the post, you will find a link to a helpful Wellington NZ map.
+Because we prefer drinking direct from the brewery, we have separated our list into Wellington, New Zealand Craft Breweries and Welly Craft Beer Pubs.
+For each place listed in our NZ craft beer guide, we include a link to additional information; such as maps, reviews and websites.
+At the end of the post, you will also find a link to a helpful craft beer Wellington NZ map.

-Save, Bookmark or Pin this post so that you can easily access it during your exploration of Wellington craft beer!
+Save, Bookmark or Pin this post so that you can easily access it during your exploration of Wellington NZ Craft Beer!

 10 Wellington Craft Breweries